Sovendus-GmbH/Sovendus-Voucher-Network-and-Checkout-Benefits-App-for-Shopify/README.md

-# Build a Shopify app using Remix
+# Shopify App for Sovendus Voucher Network and Checkout Benefits

 This is a Shopify app for Sovendus Voucher Network and Checkout Benefits

-## Dev env Quick start
+## Developer Quick start

 ### Prerequisites